opensemanticworld/rapsql/README.md

 ~~~

 ## Service Web Links ##
+Hopefully everything is working properly now.
 We can open some services in Browser.
 Maybe you need to change localhost to your machines host-ip or hostname, when using a remote system.

 Swagger UI for documentation of PostgREST API